 Reading and Writing.
-Data (encapsulated in a token) can be sent to a particular channel of an output port with the syntax where channelNumber is the number of the channel (beginning with 0 for the first channel).
-The width of the port, the number of channels, can be obtained by
+Data (encapsulated in a token) can be sent to a particular channel of an output port with the syntax portName.send(channelNumber, token);

+where channelNumber is the number of the channel (beginning with 0 for the first channel).
+The width of the port, the number of channels, can be obtained by int width = portName.getWidth();